 The Fellowships Office assists students in a number of ways.
 The most important services include:

 - Assistance in determining whether the student is a viable candidate.

-- Assistance in finding scholarships that match the candidate’s educational background and career goals.
+- Assistance in finding scholarships and fellowships that match the candidate’s educational background and career goals.

 - Guidance in writing the required essays, including the personal statement and research proposal.

 All nationally competitive scholarship or fellowship applications are now electronic.
 You should begin by registering online.
 Read the directions carefully.
 Give accurate, clear, and concise answers.
 Be completely honest.
 Do not exaggerate.